TomasOrdonezG/Graph-Visualizer/README.md

 -   Implement undirected graphs.
 -   Implement [weighted graphs](<https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Weighted_graph>).
--   Add a way to edit the value of a node (and weight of edges once weighted graphs are implemented).
+-   Add a way to edit weight of edges once weighted graphs are implemented.
 -   Add distance attribute to each node when running BSF.
 -   Add discovery time and finish time of each node when running DFS.